aws-samples/sample-visualizing-access-rights-for-identity-on-aws/source/idciaminventoryrole/stack-set-creation.md

 Run this in the Management account to deploy a CloudFormation stackset that will create the IAM role needed to allow inventory of IAM roles in all accounts

+*Caveat: Skip step 1 if your AWS IAM Identity Center is running in your management account and you have NOT delegated the administration to a member account*

 #### 1. Create stackset

 **NOTE:**